Fluor Corporation (FLR) Shareholders Who Lost Money Have Opportunity to Lead Securities Fraud Lawsuit

-BENSALEM, Pa., Oct.
-30, 2025 /PRNewswire/ -- The Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Fluor Corporation ("Fluor" or the "Company") (NYSE: FLR).
+LOS ANGELES, Oct.
+31, 2025 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to Fluor Corporation ("Fluor" or the "Company") (NYSE: FLR) have opportunity to lead the securities fraud class action lawsuit.

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN FLUOR CORPORATION (FLR), CONTACT THE LAW OFFICES OF HOWARD G. SMITH BEFORE NOVEMBER 14, 2025 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.
+IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN FLUOR CORPORATION (FLR), CLICK HERE BEFORE NOVEMBER 14, 2025 (THE LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.

 What Is The Lawsuit About?